 FAQ 2: Can Closing Unused Credit Cards Improve My Credit Score?

-Closing unused credit cards can actually harm your credit score, especially if they have a long history of on-time payments.
+Closing unused credit cards can harm your credit score, especially if they have a long history of on-time payments.
 The age of your credit accounts contributes to your credit score, so keeping them open can be beneficial.

 FAQ 3: Will Settling Debts Help Improve My Credit Score?